Usage

 An EnumFilterSet type is also provided that uses EnumFilter for EnumFields by default.
 So the above is also equivalent to:

-from django_enum import FilterSet as EnumFilterSet
+from django_enum.filters import FilterSet as EnumFilterSet

 from django_filters.views import FilterView